GitFitCode/gitfitbot/README.md

   - Upon receiving the invite, navigate to the Files section in Keybase.
   - Inside Files, look for team -> gitfitcode -> discord bot secrets -> autobot -> `.env`.
   - Download or copy contents into your local `.env` file.
-  - Inside the autobot folder, look for `service.json` and download it into the root folder here.
-  - Now your local development environment is set up!

 - Get access to the `Digital Junkyard` development server on Discord from Sirrele, Pratik, Robert, Felix or Von.

+### Setting up service.json (Google Cloud)

+- In Keybase, inside the autobot folder, look for `service.json` and download it into the root folder of the project.

 ### Run the bot